Concordium/concordium-rust-smart-contracts/CTS1.rst

 ~~~~~~~~~~~~

 - The contract function MUST reject if the sender is not a contract address with error :ref:`CONTRACT_ONLY<CTS-rejection-errors>`.
-- The contract function MUST reject if any of the queries fail.
+- The contract function MUST reject if any of the queries fail:
   - A query MUST fail if the token ID is unknown with error: :ref:`INVALID_TOKEN_ID<CTS-rejection-errors>`.

 Logged events
 -------------